chef-boneyard/push-jobs-cookbook/test/cookbooks/opscode-push-jobs_test/README.md

-This cookbook is used with test-kitchen to test the parent, opscode-push-jobs cookbok
+This cookbook is used with test-kitchen to test the parent, push-jobs cookbok